+Coordinate with Miami-Dade County WASD to ensure any future sanitary sewer facility deficiencies are corrected to maintain the adopted level of service standards.

+C. Stormwater Sub-Element

+Goal 5C:

-- Policy 5B.5.1: Coordinate with Miami-Dade County WASD to ensure any future sanitary sewer facility deficiencies are corrected to maintain the adopted level of service standards. - C. Stormwater Sub-Element - Goal 5C: Protect natural drainage features and the quality of waters from degradation by uncontrolled stormwater runoff and ensure the provision of flood protection for existing and new development.
+Protect natural drainage features and the quality of waters from degradation by uncontrolled stormwater runoff and ensure the provision of flood protection for existing and new development.

-Objective 5C.1: Protection of Natural Drainage Features Ensure the protection of natural drainage features, including surface water quality and groundwater aquifer recharge functions, from stormwater runoff.
+Objective 5C.1: Protection of Natural Drainage Features

+Ensure the protection of natural drainage features, including surface water quality and groundwater aquifer recharge functions, from stormwater runoff.

-Evaluation Measure: Number of policies, programs, and practices implemented to protect natural drainage features from stormwater runoff.
+Evaluation Measure: Preparation and adoption of a city-wide Floodplain Management Plan by 2018.
+Number of policies, programs, and practices implemented to protect natural drainage features from stormwater runoff.

-- Policy 5C.1.1: New development shall provide facilities designed to control and treat stormwater runoff at the following levels of service: - Water Quality Standard.
-Stormwater facilities shall meet the design and performance standards established in Chapter 62-25 (adopted 2006), Rule 25.025, Chapter 40E-4, Chapter 40E-40, Florida Administration Code (FAC), and Section 24-48, of the Code, with the retention of the first inch of runoff onsite to meet the water quality standards required by Chapter 62-302, Rule 862-302.500, FAC, and Section 24-42, of the Code.
+New development shall provide facilities designed to control and treat stormwater runoff at the following levels of service:

+- Water Quality Standard.
+Stormwater facilities shall meet the design and performance standards established in Chapter 62-25 (adopted 2006), Rule 25.025, Chapter 40E-4, Chapter 40E-40, Florida Administration Code (FAC), and Section 24-48, of the Code, with the retention of the first inch of runoff onsite to meet the water quality standards required by Chapter 62-302, Rule 862-302.500, FAC, and Section 24-42, of the Code. - Water Quantity Standard.
+Where two or more standards impact a specific development, the most restrictive standard shall apply: - Post-development runoff shall not exceed the predevelopment runoff rate for a 25-year storm event, up to and including an event with 24-hour duration.

-- Water Quantity Standard.
-Where two or more standards impact a specific development, the most restrictive standard shall apply: - Post-development runoff shall not exceed the predevelopment runoff rate for a 25-year storm event, up to and including an event with 24-hour duration. - Treatment of the runoff from the 5-year storm event, 24-hour duration, in accordance with Section D-4, Part 2, Miami-Dade County Public Works Manual and Sec.
+- Treatment of the runoff from the 5-year storm event, 24-hour duration, in accordance with Section D-4, Part 2, Miami-Dade County Public Works Manual and Sec.
 24-48.3 (7); of 5-year, 1-day as per Rule 40E-40.302, FAC, "Basis of Review, Volume IV Manual". - Flooding Standard.
-During the 10-year return design storm event, flooding of minor arterials should be below the crown of the roadway. - Policy 5C.1.2: All new development and redevelopment must provide adequate stormwater treatment so as not to degrade the water quality of the receiving water body.
-Regardless of the area served, the stormwater treatment provided must provide a level of treatment that meets or exceeds the requirements of Chapter 40E-40, FAC, or Chapter 24 of the Code, whichever is more restrictive. - Policy 5C.1.3: All development outside a regional master plan area shall control post-development runoff rates and/or volumes to not exceed pre-development runoff rates and/or volumes. - Policy 5C.1.4: Stormwater runoff from development shall not adversely impact stormwater storage capacity of adjacent lands, identified conservation areas, or downstream surface waters or groundwater. - Policy 5C.1.5: Stormwater runoff from development activities shall not violate water quality standards during construction. - Policy 5C.1.6: Encourage the use of stormwater runoff for irrigation, agricultural, or industrial water needs in order to conserve potable water sources. - Policy 5C.1.7: All new development and redevelopment, located within the High Aquifer Recharge Areas shall provide treatment of the stormwater before it enters the Biscayne Aquifer, as per the standards set by FDEP and SFWMD. - Policy 5C.1.8: New stormwater management system or modified system as a result of site redevelopment that receive stormwater from areas that are a potential source of oil and grease or where existing contamination has been identified, shall include a baffle, skimmer, grease trap, pre-treatment basin, or other mechanism suitable for preventing oil and grease from leaving the stormwater management system in concentrations that would cause violations of water quality standards in the receiving waters.
+During the 10-year return design storm event, flooding of minor arterials should be below the crown of the roadway. - Policy 5C.1.2:

+All new development and redevelopment must provide adequate stormwater treatment so as not to degrade the water quality of the receiving water body.
+Regardless of the area served, the stormwater treatment provided must provide a level of treatment that meets or exceeds the requirements of Chapter 40E-40, FAC, or Chapter 24 of the Code, whichever is more restrictive.

+All development outside a regional master plan area shall control post-development runoff rates and/or volumes to not exceed pre-development runoff rates and/or volumes.

+Stormwater runoff from development shall not adversely impact stormwater storage capacity of adjacent lands, identified conservation areas, or downstream surface waters or groundwater.

+Stormwater runoff from development activities shall not violate water quality standards during construction.

+Encourage the use of stormwater runoff for irrigation, agricultural, or industrial water needs in order to conserve potable water sources.

+All new development and redevelopment, located within the High Aquifer Recharge Areas shall provide treatment of the stormwater before it enters the Biscayne Aquifer, as per the standards set by FDEP and SFWMD.

+New stormwater management system or modified system as a result of site redevelopment that receive stormwater from areas that are a potential source of oil and grease or where existing contamination has been identified, shall include a baffle, skimmer, grease trap, pre-treatment basin, or other mechanism suitable for preventing oil and grease from leaving the stormwater management system in concentrations that would cause violations of water quality standards in the receiving waters.
 A Class VI Permit issued by the Miami-Dade County DERM may be required for the construction of the said system.